Eliphaz: Third Discourse

 cry when trouble cometh upon him?
 27:10 Will he delight himself in the Almighty? will he always call upon God?
 27:11 I will teach you by the hand of God: that which is with the Almighty will I not conceal.

 Every wise man knows that the wicked shall be destroyed.
-Job has taught this and now his friends try to teach Job what they had learned from him.
+Job has taught this and now his friends try to teach Job what they had previously learned from him.

 27:12 Behold, all ye yourselves have seen it; why then are ye thus altogether vain?
 27:13 This is the portion of a wicked man with God, and the heritage of oppressors, which they shall receive of the Almighty.

-More on the end of the sick
+More on the end of the wicked

 27:14 If his [unrepentant] children be multiplied, it is for the sword: and his offspring shall not be satisfied with bread.